Little Foxes

 Esme, an orphaned fox cub

 Fox cubs: Bright, healthy cubs spotted playing in a field/wood/garden are almost certainly fine and the parents are looking after them.
-If you find a fox cub with it’s eyes still closed, it could well need rescuing as it should still be in the earth at this stage – however, remove yourself from the scene and watch from a distance for a while to see if an adult fox comes and removes the cub before you rescue it, as foxes move their young to an alternative earth if they feel in danger, and you may have interrupted this procedure.
-If you see a fox cub all alone in the middle of a field, or in a garden where it has not been seen before, and if it is dull eyed, depressed looking, constantly calling in a high pitched whine, limping or marked with blood, if it is coughing or sneezing or has runny eyes, it needs rescuing.
+If you find a fox cub with its eyes still closed, it could well need rescuing as it should still be in the earth at this stage – however, remove yourself from the scene and watch from a distance for a while to see if an adult fox comes and removes the cub before you rescue it, as foxes move their young to an alternative earth if they feel in danger, and you may have interrupted this procedure.
+If you see a fox cub all alone in the middle of a field, or in a garden where it has not been seen before, and if it is dull-eyed, depressed looking, constantly calling in a high pitched whine, limping or marked with blood, if it is coughing or sneezing or has runny eyes, it needs rescuing.

 Baby birds: Nestlings that have fallen out of the nest must either be returned to the nest (make sure it is the right nest or the baby will be rejected) or be rescued.
-Fledglings (just of the nest) that are in the care of their parents should be left alone.
+Fledglings (just out of the nest) that are in the care of their parents should be left alone.
 All birds caught by cats will need an antibiotic to avoid the high danger of septicaemia and should be rescued.
 All injured birds should be rescued.

 NB: Although juvenile, semi-feathered owls which fall out of the nest can often claw their way back, very young ones will not be able to and will be taken by predators if left unrescued.